 On August 6, 2019, The Federal Judge of Dolores charged Marcelo D’Alessio and Daniel Santoro for coercion and attempted extorsion.

-By the time in which the resolution was handed by the Judge, Marcelo D’Alessio was detained pending trial for the alleged crimes of creating an illegal association for the perpetration of espionage and other crimes.
-Nevertheless, the Judge’s decision was limited to the alleged coercion committed against businessman Brusa Dovat and the attempted extorsion against businessman Mario Victor Cifuentes.
-According to the Judge, there was enough evidence to consider proven the commission of the crimes by D’Alessio and to determine a sufficient degree of probability, although not of certainty, of Santoro’s participation in them.
-According to the Judge, the press and Santoro’s role as a journalist, had been instrumental for D’Alessio’s plans.
+By the time the resolution was handed by the Judge, Marcelo D’Alessio was detained, pending trial for the alleged crimes of creating an illegal association for committing espionage and other crimes.
+Nevertheless, the Judge’s decision was limited to the alleged coercion attempted against businessman Brusa Dovat and the attempted extorsion against businessman Mario Victor Cifuentes.
+According to the Judge, there was enough evidence to consider the commission of the crimes by D’Alessio as proven and to determine with a sufficient degree of probability, although not with certainty, of Santoro’s participation in them.
+According to the Judge, the press and Santoro’s role as a journalist had been instrumental for D’Alessio’s plans.

-While D’Alessio was charged for the direct perpetration of the crimes, Santoro’s charges referred to his alleged participation on them as per articles 42, 45, 55, 149 bis and 168 of the Criminal Code.
+While D’Alessio was charged for the direct perpetration of the crimes, Santoro’s charges referred to his alleged participation in them as per articles 42, 45, 55, 149 bis and 168 of the Criminal Code.

-The Federal Judge’s decision concluded that there was enough evidence to determine Santoro’s participation in the plans and ends of D’Alessio’s association.
+The Federal Judge’s decision concluded that there was enough evidence to determine Santoro’s participation in the plans and the ends of D’Alessio’s association.
 The Judge said that, although there were more complexities for determining if Santoro had acted with knowledge, meaning intention, there was sufficient proof of it.

-The Judge considered that Santoro had used his professional activity to collaborate in a criminal association dedicated to illegal spying, extorting and influencing judicial decisions, in many cases through the procurement of testimonies through pressures or illegally, with a high likelihood of having political and legal implications.
+The Judge considered that Santoro had used his professional standing to participate in a criminal association dedicated to illegal spying and extorting and influencing judicial decisions through the illegal or unethical procurement of testimonies, all with a high likelihood of having political and legal implications.
 The Judge also concluded that Santoro and D’Alessio had a friendly relationship, which included moments in which Santoro presented D’Alessio to judges, legislators and other journalists as a DEA representative.

 According to the Federal Judge, if the facts were seen in isolation, there could be a conclusion that Santoro’s involvement in the facts was a matter of casualty, a mistake, or D’Alessio’s abuse of his relationship with him.
-However, the Judge concluded that there was a reiterative conduct, a clear link between both individuals and an intertwining between each one’s acts or omissions.
+However, the Judge concluded that there was a reiterative conduct that demonstrated a clear link between both individuals as well as their acts or omissions.

-An example given by the Judge was that on April 4, 2018, just before the airing of TV show “Animales Sueltos”, in which Santoro participated, D’Alessio had told Cifuentes, who worked at the company OPS, to watch the program at the same time he was asking him to hand USD 1,200,000 to clean the name of his company from the Federal Taxation Agency or otherwise face the publication of a damning article by Santoro in newspaper Clarín, where he worked as editor on law enforcement.
+An example given by the Judge was that on April 4, 2018, just before the airing of TV show “Animales Sueltos” in which Santoro participated, D’Alessio had told Cifuentes, who worked at the company OPS, to watch the program at the same time that he was asking him to hand USD 1,200,000 to clean the name of his company from the Federal Taxation Agency or otherwise face the publication of a damning article by Santoro in newspaper Clarín, where he worked as the editor on law enforcement.
 Few hours after, Santoro was talking on the TV show about the company OAS, investigated by corruption in Argentina, but said OPS instead.
 Said mistake happened on another airing of the show after a second call from D’Alessio to Cifuentes on April 5, 2018.
 The next day, Santoro published an article about Dovat in Clarín.
-In addition to this, the Judge considered that there was a link between information given by D’Alessio to Santoro and his publications related to OPS.
-The Judge considered that this showed Santoro’s participation in the criminal association.
+In addition to this, the Judge considered that there was a link between information given by D’Alessio to Santoro and his publications related to OPS, which showed Santoro’s participation in the criminal association.